 EMOTIONAL OR PHYSICAL HARM

 Emotional or physical harm upon another individual is prohibited.
 The University will not tolerate expressed or implied threats against other community members.
 Any conduct that threatens or endangers the emotional or physical well-being of a student (including oneself), guest, faculty, or staff member is not acceptable.
 Furthermore, it is strictly prohibited to demean, degrade, or disgrace another community member.
 Emotional or physical harm can occur in various forms including, but not limited to, in person, written documentation, and electronic means.

 The use and/or possession of fireworks on campus is prohibited.

-Due to the potential for personal injury or damage to the fountain, the Commons and University Village fountains are not to be tampered with or entered without proper authorization from Campus Operations.
+Due to the potential for personal injury or damage to the fountain, the Commons and University Village fountains are not to be entered without proper authorization from Campus Operations.

 All on-campus fundraising activities must be approved by the office of Student Development.
 Solicitation of funds has to be coordinated through a recognized organization, ministry, or athletic group.

 Gambling is banned from campus.
 This includes, but is not limited to, wagering on any game, activity, or internet gaming.